wojciechmarek/my-computer/README.md

 ## CLI Aliases

-A set of useful aliases for the command line.
+A set of valuable aliases for the command line.

-### Copy current directory path to clipboard
+### Copy the current directory path to the clipboard

 ```bash
 alias cpwd="pwd | tr -d '\n' | pbcopy && echo 'pwd copied to clipboard'"